 |---|---|---|

-| Base service call | My time to come out, assess, and provide an estimate | Included in service |
+| Base service call | My time to come out, assess, and write up an estimate | Included in service |

 | Labor | My expertise and time on site | $100-125/hour |